Pitbull Rottweiler German Shepherd Mix: The Perfect Guard Dog

 - Bloat – refers to distension and torsion of the stomach and can be life-threatening; most common in large-breed deep-chested dogs.

 Pitbull Rottweiler German Shepherd Mix Food Requirements

 All mixed and purebred dogs require macronutrients in their diets.

-- Protein – should make up the largest portion of a dog’s diet with the possible exception of moisture; should come from the clean flesh of animals such as beef, chicken, turkey, duck, or lamb, or a named animal protein meal
+- Protein – should make up the most significant portion of a dog’s diet except for moisture; it should come from the clean flesh of animals such as beef, chicken, turkey, duck, lamb, or a named animal protein meal.

 - Carbohydrates – dogs do not require carbohydrates to live, but possible benefits include antioxidants in berries and veggies; starches and grains can encourage weight gain in animals that fail to maintain their condition

 - Vitamins and minerals – sometimes chelated for increased bioavailability